Murali5695/Python-Programs/README.md

 # Basic Python-Programs

-1. Python program to print "Hello Python".
+1. Python program to print "Hello Python".\n
 2. Python program to do arithmetical operations.
 3. Python program to find the area of a triangle.
 4. Python program to solve quadratic equations.